Randolph Learning Community,

-To read or see more positive news, I encourage families and community members to follow our district on Facebook and on Twitter.
+To read or see more positive news, I encourage families and community members to follow our district on Facebook, Twitter and Instagram.
 In addition, our Board of Education meetings are a great opportunity to learn more about other news and developments happening in the district.
 The input of families and community members are valuable, and public participation in meetings is an opportunity to hear new ideas and perspectives.
 If you are not able to attend a meeting in person, meetings can be accessed via live stream as well as after our meetings.
-More information can be found in the Board of Education section on our website.

 As the month of October closes, we look ahead to November.
-On November 2, Election Day will be held where three Board seats will be available to serve three-year terms.
-During the week of November 8-12, we will join schools throughout the United States in celebrating the important work school psychologists and other educators do to help all students thrive.
-This year’s theme is “Let’s Get in Gear.”
-The theme encourages our educators and mental health professionals to engage in best practices and advocate for children’s access to both mental health and learning resources.
-Despite the challenges of the past few years, our learning community will continue to rise and thrive with a renewed sense of resilience with the proper supports in place.
+On November 8, Election Day will be held where three Board seats will be available to serve three-year terms.
+During the week of November 7-11, we will join schools throughout the United States in celebrating the important work school psychologists and other educators do to help all students thrive.
+The 2022 National School Psychology Week theme, "Together We Shine," celebrates hope after several challenging years, reconnecting with others, and re-establishing the sense of being valued parts of a greater whole, which empowers students and adults to find purpose and possibility.

-Have a wonderful start to the new month, and as always stay safe and be well.
+Have a wonderful start to the new month!

 Jennifer Fano, Superintendent of Schools